RahulMR42/oci-devops-deploy-on-kube-using-instancegroup/README.md

 ALL {resource.type = 'devopsconnection', resource.compartment.id = 'ocid1.compartment.oc1..xx'}
 ```

-- Create a policy with below statements
+- Create a policy with below statements for devops usages.

 ```